rajeevpaudel1/sajha_samadhan/README.md

-# sajha_samadhan
+# Sajha Samadhan
-Sajha Samadhan is a Mobile Application made by using flutter, for solving the community based problems.
+A citizen-centric local government complaint app designed to streamline the process of lodging, tracking, and resolving community grievances.

+ss